-If you feel that maybe you drink too much and that your family is being affected, then you need to examine your behaviour.
-This article gives you a list of some of the signs that would suggest your drinking may be having a detrimental effect on your nearest and dearest.
+If you feel there's a chance you drink too much and that your family is greatly impacted, then you need to examine your behavior.
+This article provides a list of the signs that suggest your drinking may have a detrimental effect on your nearest and dearest.

-You may spend much of your time at a bar or drinking with your mates.
-Alternately, you may be a home drinker but your family may still not get quality time with you, particularly if you are seldom sober.
+You may spend much of your time at a bar or drinking with friends.
+Alternately, you're a home drinker but your family may still not get quality time with you, particularly if you're rarely sober.

 2. Do you promise to do things or be places and fail to deliver?
 Drinkers are often unreliable.
 Their intentions are usually good, it's just that alcohol often comes first and the good intentions are forgotten.